SanCloudLtd/linux/Documentation/admin-guide/hw-vuln/spectre.rst

                 retpoline,generic       Retpolines
                 retpoline,lfence        LFENCE; indirect branch
                 retpoline,amd           alias for retpoline,lfence
-                eibrs                   enhanced IBRS
+                eibrs                   Enhanced/Auto IBRS
-                eibrs,retpoline         enhanced IBRS + Retpolines
+                eibrs,retpoline         Enhanced/Auto IBRS + Retpolines
-                eibrs,lfence            enhanced IBRS + LFENCE
+                eibrs,lfence            Enhanced/Auto IBRS + LFENCE
+                ibrs                    use IBRS to protect kernel

 		Not specifying this option is equivalent to spectre_v2=auto.

-For user space mitigation:

-        spectre_v2_user=

-		[X86] Control mitigation of Spectre variant 2 (indirect branch speculation) vulnerability between
-		user space tasks

-		on
-			Unconditionally enable mitigations.
-Is
-			enforced by spectre_v2=on

-		off
-			Unconditionally disable mitigations.
-Is
-			enforced by spectre_v2=off

-		prctl
-			Indirect branch speculation is enabled,
-			but mitigation can be enabled via prctl per thread.
-The mitigation control state
-			is inherited on fork.

-		prctl,ibpb
-			Like "prctl" above, but only STIBP is controlled per thread.
-IBPB is issued
-			always when switching between different user
-			space processes.

-		seccomp
-			Same as "prctl" above, but all seccomp threads will enable the mitigation unless
-			they explicitly opt out.

-		seccomp,ibpb
-			Like "seccomp" above, but only STIBP is controlled per thread.
-IBPB is issued
-			always when switching between different
-			user space processes.

-		auto
-			Kernel selects the mitigation depending on
-			the available CPU features and vulnerability.

-		Default mitigation:
-		If CONFIG_SECCOMP=y then "seccomp", otherwise "prctl"

-		Not specifying this option is equivalent to spectre_v2_user=auto.

 		In general the kernel by default selects reasonable mitigations for the current CPU.
 To disable Spectre variant 2 mitigations, boot with spectre_v2=off.
 Spectre variant 1 mitigations
 		cannot be disabled.

+	spectre_bhi=

+		[X86] Control mitigation of Branch History Injection (BHI) vulnerability.
+This setting affects the deployment of the HW BHI control and the SW BHB clearing sequence.

+		on
+			(default) Enable the HW or SW mitigation as needed.
+		off
+			Disable the mitigation.

+For spectre_v2_user see Documentation/admin-guide/kernel-parameters.txt

 Mitigation selection guide
 --------------------------